Common ostrich: Nasal glands

 A number of avian species use nasal salt glands, alongside their kidneys, to control hypertonicity in their blood plasma.
 However, the common ostrich shows no nasal glandular function in regard to this homeostatic process.
 Even in a state of dehydration, which increases the osmolality of the blood, nasal salt glands show no sizeable contribution of salt elimination.
 Also, the overall mass of the glands was less than that of the duck's nasal gland.
 The common ostrich, having a heavier body weight, should have larger, heavier nasal glands to more effectively excrete salt from a larger volume of blood, but this is not the case.
 These unequal proportions contribute to the assumption that the common ostrich's nasal glands do not play any role in salt excretion.
-The nasal glands may be the result of an ancestral trait, which is no longer needed by the common ostrich, but has not been bred out of their gene pool.